 Legal Services:

 The APALRC was founded to help eliminate the language and cultural barriers that have hindered low-income Asian immigrants with limited English proficiency in accessing legal services.
 By establishing the Multilingual Legal Helpline and the Legal Interpreter Project, the APALRC utilizes the bilingual resources in the Asian American community in Metro-D.C. to provide a linguistic and cultural bridge between the client community and legal services.
 Since our founding in 1998, the APALRC has evolved from the original “intake and referral” model to a full-fledged legal services program.
 Starting in 2004 with a project focusing on serving the legal needs of Asian victims of domestic violence, the APALRC has since launched many projects to meet emerging legal needs in the Asian American community.
-The APALRC currently provides a range of legal services on various legal matters, including abuse prevention and family law, immigration, housing, employment, public assistance, crime victim assistance and consumer advocacy to low-income Asian Americans with limited English proficiency in the District of Columbia, Maryland, and Northern Virginia.
+The APALRC currently provides a range of legal services on various legal matters, including abuse prevention, immigration, housing, crime victim assistance and anti-Asian hate to low-income Asian Americans with limited English proficiency in the District of Columbia, Maryland, and Northern Virginia.
 The APALRC practice areas include:

 Immigration:

-Assistance in adjustment of status, consular processing, Deferred Action for Childhood Arrivals (DACA), Employment authorization, family-based petitions, Naturalization, Removal hearings, T visas, temporary Protected Status (TPS), U visas, Violence Against Women Act (VAWA) petitions.
+Assistance in adjustment of status, Deferred Action for Childhood Arrivals (DACA), Employment authorization, family-based petitions, Naturalization, T visas, Temporary Protected Status (TPS), U visas, Violence Against Women Act (VAWA) petitions.

 Housing: